The hum of the engines was giving Garrus a hell of a headache.

 It wasn’t exactly a lie.

 He took off his gloves and impaled a juicy pomdargent on his first talon.
 It gave a satisfying pop and the heavenly smell spread through the air.
 He ate it whole, chewing it a few times just for fun, to squeeze its sweet juice out.
-This time his grunts of enjoyment were impossible to misinterpret and Shepard relaxed back into her chair, watching and smiling.
-She was smiling a lot more than she’d used to.
-Or perhaps now he was attuned to these particular emissions and didn’t care for the others.
+This time his grunts of enjoyment were impossible to misinterpret and Shepard relaxed back into her chair, watching and grinning.
+She grinned a lot more than she’d used to.

 “I like guns.”